 Absorption of arsenic through the skin is very minimal.
-However, future studies will investigate the type of arsenic in lake sediments and soils in order to help further understand the risks that exist for human health.
+However, future studies will investigate the type and bioavailability of arsenic in lake sediments and soils in order to help further understand the risks that exist for human health.

 Air quality in Yellowknife and the surrounding area is safe and not affected by arsenic levels.
-Air quality is monitored and information is available to the public through the NWT Air Quality Monitoring Network (http://aqm.enr.gov.nt.ca).
+Air quality is monitored and information is available to the public through the NWT Air Quality Monitoring Network.
 The Giant Mine Remediation Project's Air Quality Monitoring Program ensures remediation activities at the mine site do not cause adverse effects to people or the environment.
 It is anticipated to be in operation for the duration of the remediation project.